Contents for I Am Blessed And I Am A Blessing

 How do we ever know what is best for those around us or how things will turn out?

-It became clear to me that whether people were blessed or felt cursed by my having an sickness depended largely on their attitude.
+It has become clear to me that whether people feel blessed or feel cursed by my living with Myalgic Encephalomyelitis depends largely on their attitude.

-Many said they were inspired by my faith, my willingness to keep positive etc.
+Many have said they are inspired by my faith, my willingness to keep positive etc.

-Some used the situation I was in to reassess what was important in their own lives.
+Some use my situation to reassess what is important in their own lives.

-Some grew through being willing to love me and accept the sickness.
+Some grow through being willing to love me and accept the illness.

-Some people saw my illness as an example of the unfairness of life.
+Some people saw my illness - when it was too severe to be avoidable - as an example of the unfairness of life.
 They hated being around it.

 Some felt burdened by the sickness or simply ran away so they didn't have to witness it.

 Many complained at the complications and needs of the illness.
 They felt sorry for themselves.